JadlionHD/discordbot-consolechat/README.md

 If you already read the reference folow these step
 - do `npm install` or manually `npm install request`
 - setup all the config.json
+- to run it, type `node chat.js` in your cmd

 And there we go your bot are now ready to use